handpoint/doc/javascript/javascriptreleasenotes.md

 **Features**:

-We are introducing a new feature called [**Transaction Metadata**](javascriptobjects.md#metadata).
+We are introducing a new feature called [Transaction Metadata](javascriptobjects.md#metadata).
 This new feature helps the customer to persist and echo back some data that belongs to the customer business domain at transaction time.
 The Transaction Metadata is sent in the request and echoed back in the response from the gateway.
 In addition, customers will be able to use the Transaction Metadata to search matching transactions from our Transaction Feed API.*****

 The Transaction Metadata feature will be available when the Handpoint Payments app **v4.1.0** or higher is used.